Marketplace (radio program): History

 Marketplace was founded in 1989 by James Russell in Long Beach, California.
 It was initially affiliated with KLON-FM at Cal State—Long Beach and distributed by American Public Radio, later renamed Public Radio International.
 The show nearly ran out of funding its first year, which Russell described, saying, "We were within three days of laying off our small staff and closing down."
 The program survived through the help of the University of Southern California (USC), which acquired the show, and later, in 1990, with the underwriting of General Electric.
 USC became the only university in the U.S. at the time to produce a daily news program distributed nationally.

 In 2000, Minnesota Public Radio (MPR) acquired Marketplace Productions from USC.
 This acquisition was the subject of a lawsuit by Public Radio International, which said it had not given its contractually required approval for the sale.

 In 2004, American Public Media was founded as the production and distribution arm of MPR, and is currently the producer and distributor of Marketplace.

 Demographics

 As of 2014, Marketplace's programs reached upwards of 12 million listeners with an average income of $101,000.

 Companion programs

+Marketplace Morning Report

-A sister program, the Marketplace Morning Report, offers seven unique seven-minute, thirty-second morning broadcasts that replace the business news-oriented "E" segment of NPR's Morning Edition on many public radio stations.
-Since September 2014, Marketplace Morning Report has been incorporated into Morning Edition as a segment in the latter program's second hour.
-The Marketplace brand also took over the money advice program Sound Money, which was renamed Marketplace Money in 2005, with content oriented toward a personal finance theme.
-The three shows share reporters and editorial staff.
-Marketplace Money was replaced with Marketplace Weekend in June 2014.
-Marketplace Weekend was cancelled in 2018.
+The Marketplace Morning Report is a seven-minute, thirty-second broadcasts that replace the business news-oriented "E" segment of NPR's Morning Edition on subscribing public radio stations.
+The show has been hosted by David Brancaccio since 2013.
+There are seven feeds of the Marketplace Morning Report from 5:51:30 a.m.
+ET to 11:51:30 a.m.
+ET, updated as news develops.

+Because of the popularity of the Marketplace Morning Report, NPR struck a deal with APM to incorporate the segment into the second hour of Morning Edition, bringing the segment to all listeners, even if the station doesn't subscribe to Marketplace.